Miller Nash LLP,

 Do the data protection laws in this jurisdiction have “extra-territorial effect” (i.e. do they apply to organisations outside this jurisdiction)?

-ORS 646A.604: Data Breach Notification Law: whether you are in Oregon or not, if an Oregon resident’s Personal Information has been involved in a Security Breach, as that term is defined under the statute, notification must be provided to the affected Oregon residents in line with the Oregon notification statute.
+ORS 646A.604: The Data Breach Notification Law provides that, whether you are in Oregon or not, if an Oregon resident’s personal information has been involved in a breach of security, as that term is defined under the statute, notification must be provided to the affected Oregon residents in line with the Oregon notification statute.

 ORS 646.607: Prohibits the use of “unconscionable tactic[s] in connection with selling, renting or disposing of real estate, goods or services, or collecting or enforcing an obligation.”